 Mix it with a less comodegenic oil (a carrier oil) to make a less risky moisturizer.

 Use it not as a moisturizer at all but as a cleanser!
 This can be done with coconut oil alone, or mixed with carrier oils as above.
 Simply apply and massage into the face for several minutes, then remove then a clean washcloth and warm water.
 This is related to the Oil Cleansing Method, which is based on the reasoning that oil attracts oil and is therefore best for cleaning the pores of facial skin.

 Virgin coconut oil has many incredible documented benefits for the skin, but whether or not one can expect coconut oil to work on their face just depends on their skin type and history with trying heavy oils.
 It will vary from person to person, so many people just choose to experiment and track their progress.
 Some people will feel safer getting the moisturizing properties of coconut oil for face through a cleanser or scrub that contains it, rather than leaving it on.
 So even if coconut oil clogs pores for some, it’s not that way for everyone.
 In fact, it has helped many people get rid of acne or just condition the skin, making it smooth, even-toned, and less wrinkled looking.
+(And if coconut oil doesn’t work for you, as a person who has sensitive skin I would recommend a moisturizer like this one and its counterpart here, as it has worked excellently for me before without irritating my skin or fragrance allergies.)
 Best of luck!